Ren8394/pytorch-birdsong-classification/README.md

 3. Open command line interface (type `cmd` in search), and type `conda info` to see whether the conda environment install correctly

-4. In CLI, type `conda create -n {name} python={version}` to create conda enviornment

-   * We usually create another environment to saperate environment from _base_
-   * In this doc, execute `conda create -n py39 python=3.9`, which means we create an environment named _py39_ and install python _version 3.9_

-5. After successfuly creating _py39_ enviornment, execute `conda activate py39` to activate enviornment.
-You will see that the word in parentheses changed from _base_ to _py39_

 ### VSCode

 1. Go to [VSCode](https://code.visualstudio.com/download) and download user installer

 2. Use installer to install VSCode

-   * Checking boxes for add PATH, Open with code, ... is recommanded
+   * Checking boxes for **add PATH**, **Open with code**, ... is recommanded

-3. Open VSCode and search for Python extension, or you can use this [link](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to download extension
+3. Open VSCode and search for Python extension, or you can use this [link](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to download extension.
+Also, if you want to run jupyter notebook in VSCode, installing [jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) is recommanded.

-4. While extension istallation is finish, VSCode will ask for selecting interpreter.
-Select _py39_ which we used conda to create before

-### Necessary Packages Of Our Project
+### Setup environment

-#### Use requirements.txt
+#### Windows Platform

-  1. In project folder, open Windows CLI or VSCode (Ctrl + ` to open CLI in VSCode).

-     * If set interpreter correctly in VSCode part, VSCode will activate _py39_ environment automatically
-     * If use Windows CLI, please remember activating _py39_ environment first
+If you are in Windows OS, Create a conda environment and install necessary packages with the following command.

+1. `conda env create -f environment.yml` in the _Pytorch-Birdsong-Classification_ folder.
+   * It will create **pytorch_env** environment and install conda packages in the environment.
+2. `conda activate pytorch_env`
-  2. Execute `pip install -r requirements.txt` to install necessary packages
+3. `pip install -r requirements.txt`

-  3. Execute `conda list` to check whether the packages install properly or not

-#### Use every offical instruction
+#### Other platforms

+If you are in other platforms such as MacOS or Linux.
+Create a conda environment and install necessary packages with the following command.

+1. `conda env create -n pytorch_env`
+2. `conda activate pytorch_env`
+3. install packages

-absl-py `pip install absl-py`
+   * absl-py `pip install absl-py`
+   * jupyter `conda install -c ananconda jupyter`
-noisereduce `pip install noisereduce`
+   * noisereduce `pip install noisereduce`
-librosa `conda install -c conda-forge librosa`
+   * librosa `conda install -c conda-forge librosa`
-pydub `pip install pydub`
+   * pydub `pip install pydub`
-seaborn `conda install seaborn`
+   * seaborn `conda install seaborn`
-soundfile `pip install SoundFile`
+   * soundfile `pip install SoundFile`
-scipy `conda install -c anaconda scipy`
+   * scipy `conda install -c anaconda scipy`
-sklearn `conda install -c intel scikit-learn`
+   * sklearn `conda install -c intel scikit-learn`
-tqdm `conda install -c conda-forge tqdm`
+   * tqdm `conda install -c conda-forge tqdm`
-torch `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
+   * torch `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
-torchinfo `conda install -c conda-forge torchinfo`
+   * torchinfo `conda install -c conda-forge torchinfo`